Ralph Fiennes: 2005–2011: Harry Potter and stardom

 Fiennes gained worldwide prominence for his portrayal as Lord Voldemort, the antagonist in the Harry Potter franchise.
 His first appearance was in the 2005 fantasy film Harry Potter and the Goblet of Fire.
 He returned to the role for three other films in the series: Harry Potter and the Order of the Phoenix (2007) and both Harry Potter and the Deathly Hallows – Part 1 (2010) and Part 2 (2011).
 In an interview with Empire magazine, Fiennes said his portrayal of Voldemort was an "instinctive, visceral, physical thing".
 In a 2024 interview with Collider, Fiennes expanded on playing the character saying, "When I play Voldemort, I'm trying to access something without empathy.
 It's about power and control and the manipulating of people for power.
 It's a real, almost erotic pleasure in how I can control you.
 I know I have the power to do it.
 You have no chance."

 In 2006, Fiennes returned to the stage in Faith Healer alongside Ian McDiarmid.
 The revival premiered at the Gate Theatre in Dublin before transferring to the Broadway stage at the Booth Theatre.
 For his performances, Fiennes received a Tony Award nomination for Best Actor in a Play.
 In 2008, he worked with frequent collaborator director Jonathan Kent, playing the title role in Oedipus the King by Sophocles, at the National Theatre in London.

 In 2008, he played the Duke of Devonshire in the film The Duchess opposite Keira Knightley; he also played the protagonist in The Reader, adapted from the novel of the same name alongside Kate Winslet.
 That same year he also appeared in Martin McDonagh's black comedy crime thriller In Bruges starring Colin Farrell and Brendan Gleeson.
 In February 2009, Fiennes was the special guest of the Belgrade's Film Festival FEST.
 He filmed his version of Shakespeare's Coriolanus (in his directorial debut) in the Serbian capital of Belgrade.
 Fiennes reunited with Kathryn Bigelow for her Iraq War film The Hurt Locker, released in 2009, appearing as an English Private Military Contractor.
 They had previously worked together on Strange Days (1995).
 In April 2010, he played Hades in Clash of the Titans, a remake of the 1981 film of the same name.

+Fiennes directed and starred in Coriolanus (2011).